Mayurifag/bets_accounting/README.md

 ## Parallel tests for RSpec

 If you want to use all the cores of your CPU for API specs, you may use `make parallel`.
+Its not profitable due to small number of specs, though.

 ## Cypress